Love to Dive? How Deep Should Your Pool be to Dive

 What Depth is Safe for Diving?

-Also, you will need to consider the way that you intend to dive into the water.
+Also, you will need to consider how you intend to dive into the water.
 This will affect how much risk you are placing yourself under.

 For example, you are at greater risk if you are diving headfirst.
 If you hit your head on the bottom, you might have serious injuries, like a spinal fracture.